On probabilistic identities and coset identities in pro-$p$ groups: Large pro- p groups and applications

 For the remaining proofs in this section, we use profinite Bass-Serre theory; we refer the reader to \cite{R17} for the basic definitions and for a deeper exposition on the topic.
 A \emph{finite directed graph} is a quintuple $(\Gamma, V(\Gamma), E(\Gamma), d_0,d_1)$ where: $\Gamma$ is a finite set which is a disjoint union of its subsets $V(\Gamma)$ and $E(\Gamma)$--called the \emph{vertex set} and \emph{edge set} of $\Gamma$, respectively--and functions $d_i \colon \Gamma \to V(\Gamma)$, for $i \in \{0,1\}$, such that their restriction to $V(\Gamma)$ is the identity--$d_0(e)$ and $d_1(e)$ are called the \emph{initial} and \emph{terminal} vertices of an edge $e \in E(\Gamma)$, respectively.
 Let $(\mathcal G, \Gamma)$ be a graph of pro-$p$ groups over a finite connected graph $\Gamma$, so to each $m \in \Gamma$ we associate a pro-$p$ group $\mathcal G(m)$.
 If $m$ is a vertex (resp. edge), we say that $\mathcal G(m)$ is a vertex group (resp. edge group).
 Furthermore, if $e$ is an edge and $d_0(e)$ and $d_1(e)$ are its initial and terminal vertices, respectively, then we have monomorphisms $\partial_0 \colon\mathcal G(e) \to \mathcal G(d_0(e))$ and $\partial_1 \colon \mathcal G(e) \to \mathcal G(d_1(e))$.
 Let $T$ be a maximal subtree of $\Gamma$.
 The \emph{fundamental pro-$p$ group of $(\mathcal G,\Gamma)$} will be denoted by $\Pi=\Pi_1(\mathcal G, \Gamma)$ and is defined as

 where $F$ is the free pro-$p$ group on the set $\{t_e \mid e \in E(\Gamma)\}$, modulo the normal closure $N$ of the set

 We remark that the resulting group is independent of the choice of maximal subtree.
 If all the vertex and edge groups embed in $\Pi$, then we say that $(\mathcal G, \Gamma)$ is \emph{injective.} That is not always the case, but we can replace $(\mathcal G,\Gamma)$ by an injective graph of groups $(\tilde{\mathcal G},\Gamma)$ such that $\Pi_1(\mathcal G, \Gamma)=\Pi_1(\tilde{\mathcal G},\Gamma)$; notice that the underlying graph does not change (essentially, we replace the vertex and edge groups by their canonical images in the fundamental group).
-Moreover, we say that an injective graph of groups is \emph{reduced} if the monomorphisms of edge groups to vertex groups are not surjective.
+Moreover, we say that an injective graph of groups is \emph{reduced} if the monomorphisms of edge groups to vertex groups are not surjective for all edges that are no loops.
 When $\Gamma$ is finite, we can also replace a non-reduced graph of groups by a reduced one with the same fundamental group, which is achieved by collapsing the `superfluous' edges.
 Details for these procedures may be found in \cite[Sections 6.4, 7.2]{R17}.
-For a vertex $v \in V(\Gamma)$, we denote by $X_v$ the set of edges in $\Gamma$ incident to $v$ and we say that $v$ is a \emph{pending vertex} if $|X_v|=1$.
-If $e \in X_v$, let $J(v,e) \subseteq \{0,1\}$ be the set of indices $i$ such that $d_{i}(e)=v$.
+We recall also that to a graph of pro-$p$ groups $(\mathcal G,\Gamma)$ over a finite graph $\Gamma$ we can associate a standard graph $S=S(\mathcal G,\Gamma)$ (which is a $p$-tree) on which $G=\Pi_1(\mathcal G,\Gamma)$ acts and such that $G\setminus S$, the set of orbits of the action, is equal to $\Gamma$ (\cite[Section 6.3]{R17}).